-A broken toilet is probably the most inconvenient plumbing repair need.
+A broken toilet is probably the most inconvenient plumbing repair needed.
 Practice proactive home plumbing by testing your toilet for problems.
 As residential plumbers can tell you, the sooner you know about a toilet malfunction, the easier it is to repair it.

 First, flush.
 If you need to jiggle or hold down the handle, it’s time to call for a plumbing repair.
 Although these issues may seem inconsequential now, they can turn into a real nightmare later.
 Furthermore, you’ll save on your water bills if this problem is fixed.

 Be sure to check the toilet for cracks and leaks.
 Examine the exterior for cracks.
-To see if there is an internal leak, put a few drops of food coloring in the tank.
+To see if there is an internal leak put a few drops of food coloring in the tank.
 If there is food coloring in the toilet bowl half an hour later, your toilet is leaking and you should call a home plumbing professional.